RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-video-parameters.md

 ### Model parameters
 {: .no_toc }

-Parameters specific to camera noise model:
+The parameters used in camera noise models are summarized in the table below:

 | parameter                                     | units             | description                                  | in model               |
 | :-------------------------------------------: | :---------------: | -------------------------------------------- | ---------------------- |